4 Landlording Habits You Should Stick By in 2023

 Develop a strong tenant screening process and stick with it.

 With such high current demand for rental properties, the chief concern now for many landlords isn’t merely getting tenants in the door – it’s getting the right ones in the door.
-Sifting through the applications to find tenants that are responsible and likely to stay the whole lease without any issues is more important than ever.
-Practice due diligence in the tenant screening process will not only save you many a headache down the road, but save you money as well – tenants moving out, breaking the lease, or getting kicked out means vacancy periods and lost revenue for you.
+Sifting through the applications to find tenants who are responsible and likely to stay the whole lease without any issues is more important than ever.
+Practicing due diligence in the tenant screening process will not only save you many a headache down the road, but it will also save you money as well.
+Tenants moving out, breaking the lease, or getting kicked out means vacancy periods and lost revenue for you.

 Let no issue go unresolved.